epistoteles/Modergator/.github/README.md

 </p>

 # 🐊 Modergator - Hate Speech Detection

-Modergator is a Telegram bot who is able to process several kinds of messages send in a Telegram group.
+Modergator is a Telegram bot able to process multiple kinds of messages sent in a Telegram group.
 The messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given.
-There exists an option to optout of the processing of messages for the users of the group.

 WARNING: The repository contains content that is offensive and/or hateful in nature.

 ## 🎯 Key Features

 This bot checks incoming messages for hate speech and offensive language based on the HateXplain dataset and model (https://github.com/hate-alert/HateXplain).
 Memes are analyzed with vilio (https://github.com/Muennighoff/vilio), which has been trained on the Facebook dataset for multimodal natural language processing (https://ai.facebook.com/tools/hatefulmemes/).
+Furthermore, the content is checked for possible offended target groups by a model based on the hateXplain dataset.
+There exists an option to opt out of the processing of messages for the group members.

 ## 💡 How To Use

-In order to use the bot, a Telegram account is needed.
-For instructions on how to create an account, see: https://telegram.org/.
+In order to interact with the bot, a Telegram account is needed.
+For instructions on how to create an account see: https://telegram.org/.
 To find the bot, you search for @modergator_bot in the search bar in the telegram application.
-You can then either interact directly with the bot or add the bot to a group by typing a message in the text field.
+You can then either interact directly with the bot or add the bot to a group.
 Every message you or members of the group send are analyzed anonymously for potential hate speech or offensive language.
 If this case occurs, you will get a message from the bot.
 In case you disagree with the classification, you can type /poll and you and the other group members can vote and discuss their classification.

 You don't want the bot to process your messages?
 Just type /optout and your messages will be ignored.
 You changed your mind?
 With /optin you can give access to the processing again.

 ## ⚙️ Installation

+For running the bot by your own, you will need to install several python packages and run different APIs handling different kinds of messages.

-As torch 1.4.0 does not work with python versions later than 3.8, you need python 3.8.
+As torch 1.4.0 does not work with python versions later than 3.8, you need to use python 3.8.

 First, you need to install the following dependencies:
 ```